openflam/spatial-server/README.md

 - **Localization** (URL prefix: `/localize`)
     - POST request to `/localize/image/<map_name>` returns the pose corresponding to POSTed image against the map specified in `map_name`.

+# Scaling SfM model

+SfM is inherently scale ambiguous.
+Maps created using images or video frames needs to to be explicitly scaled to match the real-world.
+So we need some real world measurements to scale it.
+In project, we provide a way to scale the SfM reconstruction using camera pose matrices collected from an a-frame spatial client.
+Use the scripts in `hloc_localization/scale_adjustment` to adjust scale of the reconstruction.

+(TODO: Write detailed instructions)